GreensfingeExperiment/.github/profile/README.md

 ## E) Experiment
 You are required to complete two coding tasks, each using one of the two proposed approaches.

-There are two available task groups. **The research team will assign which group you should complete**, so you will not need to choose it yourself.
+There are four available task groups. **The research team will assign which group you should complete**, so you will not need to choose it yourself.

-Once you receive your assigned group, access the corresponding tasks, review the requirements carefully, and record your start and end time for each task.
+> Once you receive your assigned group, access the corresponding tasks, review the requirements carefull and:
+> - **Generate an participant ID you can use the link below [https://www.uuidgenerator.net/](https://www.uuidgenerator.net/)** This will be useful when you fill out the form.
+> - **Record your start and end time for each task.**
+> - **Email us when you complete the task (View Contact Information).**

 > ⚠️ **Important:**
 > - If you are performing the experiment using the `Scenario1` and `Scenario2` projects, **you must modify the source code** of the application to implement the required behavior.
 > - If you are working with the `Scenario1_Green` and `Scenario2_Green` projects, **you must NOT change the application source code**.
-In these cases, you should rely solely on the configuration mechanisms provided by the GreenEsfinge framework to simulate the behavior.
+In these cases, you should rely solely on the configuration mechanisms provided by the Greensfinge framework to simulate the behavior.

 A detailed explanation of each task is outlined below.